aaronma37/Deathlog/README.md

 # Deathlog

-A WoW Era Hardcore addon which provides a ui for exploring the deathlog and death statistics.
+A WoW Era Hardcore addon which provides a ui for exploring the deathlog and death statistics. __NOTE__ I am currently looking for more deathlog data!
+Please consider reaching out (discord lakai.#2409) to share your deathlog data.
+Current 50k entries, goal 500k.

-## Work-in-Progress
-* Widgets haven't been created yet.
-* Not yet hooked up to deathlog chat channel.
-Until then, this imports the Hardcore addon deathlog data.

 ## Compatibility